 How to Apply

 Begin your journey today.
-Be a part of the initiative to counter bioterrorism.
+Be a part of the pursuit of biomedical research questions in the context of human diseases.

+Admission into the program is highly selective.
 Applicants to the MS in Biochemistry and Molecular Biology program must be in the last semester of undergraduate study or hold a bachelor’s degree in biology, chemistry or related science from an accredited college or university.
-Applicants with business or law degrees will also be considered.
+Applicants with business, law, or other degrees will also be considered.
+Around 40 students from various academic and professional backgrounds matriculate into the program each year.
 Special consideration is given to applicants with work experience.

 Students can be admitted for full-time or part-time studies.
-The program admissions committee makes all admission recommendations on a case-by-case basis.
+All required credentials and supporting documentation have to be submitted by the application deadlines listed below.
+The program admissions committee reviews applications on a rolling, space-based basis and makes all admission recommendations case-by-case.
 The Dean of the Graduate School makes all final decisions.

 - Online Application